Awshae/2_DoF_ForwardKinematics/README.md

 3. Open ForwardKinematics_2Dof.slx in Simulink and Click the Run button in the Simulation Tab.
 4. The model will load.
    ![Output](Output.png)
-5. Tinker with the parameters as desired.
+5. Tinker with the joint parameters in ForwardKinematics_2Dof.slx as desired.